Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/select-wheel-types.typ

 )

 #nb_admonition(type: "select", title: "Final Selection")[
-  A hybrid wheel configuration meets the most of the criteria we identified for for the wneel configurations.
+  A hybrid wheel configuration meets the most of the criteria we identified for the wheel configurations.
 Many other teams use a similar wheel configuration, so we will be able to do research on methods to build a drivetrain with it.
 ]